Learn from peers, train on site,

 and become a refined citizen of the world.

 Convert ample potential to multifaceted skills

 Many disasters are caused not only by the natural environment but also because of complex informational, social, and economic factors.
 Particularly in recent years, the presence, degree, and realization of attributes of cities (population and social density), telecommunications, social infrastructure, economic infrastructure, disaster prevention culture, and other aspects, have led disasters to assume various forms.
 In order to reduce apparent and hidden risks in the human society and build a safe and secure sustainable society, issues such as resource deficit, environment protection, and energy generation need to be tackled.
 Advanced experts who face complex and diverse risks and employ their multifaceted skills practically are desired.

 Objectives (the ideal candidate)

 The "WISE Program for Sustainability in the Dynamic Earth" is one in which students gain a comprehensive understanding of the Earth and global environmental changes.
 This can help create a better society for humans, and generate knowledge to ensure a better quality of life.
 The missions and goals of this program are to impart knowledge on disaster mechanisms and prediction technologies.
 These are based on outstanding research achievements with regards to global climate changes and many achievements through collaborations among the industry, academia, and government.
 Thus, "professionals of knowledge" will be groomed based on a thorough understanding of society and humans.
-The portrait of the ideal person is provided by the "snow crystal-like map of human traits, where traits such as comprehensive perspective skills, communication skills, practical skills, ethics, international outlook, investigative skills, and leadership skills spread out from the core of expertise.
+The portrait of the ideal person is provided by the "snow crystal-like map of human traits, where traits such as comprehensive perspective skills, communication skills, practical skills, social justice, international outlook, investigative skills, and leadership skills spread out from the core of expertise.

 〈 Snow Crystal -like map of human traits 〉